+Offered Summer semester only.
 This course provides an opportunity to explore areas of current interest in specific program or discipline areas.
 Emphasis is placed on subject matter appropriate to the program or discipline.
-Upon completion, students will be able to demonstrate an understanding of the specific area of studv.
+Upon completion, students will be able to demonstrate an understanding of the specific area of study.

-Credits: 3 Prerequisites: Completion of PRL 101 and PRL 102 with a grade of "C" or higher.
-Program: Paralegal
+Prerequisites: Completion of PRL 101 and PRL 102 with a grade of "C" or higher.